nicolasdb/time-tracker-webapp/README.md

 # Time Tracker Webapp

-A streamlit-based web application for tracking time spent on projects and tasks.
+A web application for tracking time spent on projects and tasks with NFC readers.

 ## Purpose